theseus-rs/rsql/rsql_cli/docs/src/chapter2/bail/index.md

 .bail
 ```

-Enable bail on first error:
+Enable bail on first error (recommended for automation):

 ```text
 .bail on
 ```

-Disable bail on first error:
+Disable bail on first error (recommended for exploration):

 ```text
 .bail off
 ```

+### Troubleshooting

+- If your script stops unexpectedly, check if `.bail on` is set.
+- If errors are being ignored, ensure `.bail off` is not set unintentionally.

+### Related

+- See the `bail_on_error` option in [rsql.toml configuration](../../appendix/rsql-toml.md).
+- For error handling in scripts, see [Best Practices](../../chapter1/index.md#best-practices).

 ### Demonstration